CHAPTER 26 (1963-1969) – I

 Twelve thousand years and one hundred thousand Champions had all led to the moment where the bear and the eagle squared off in the park.
 After shying away from the inevitable battle these past seventeen years, both combatants had finally found the nerve to confront their purpose, to take a stand, to fight (to kill) for what was right.
 And yet, what came of the confrontation?
 A draw.
 The world had never been so populous, meaning the Well of Power from which each drew strength had never been deeper.
 Not since the initiation of this epic contest had two participants so thoroughly maximized their potential.
 And yet, a stalemate.
 The legions of bodies that had formed their avatars were not enough for either to gain an advantage.

 Aricame had returned home to Los Angeles after Stievo returned to the east coast, confident that Bacu was no longer a threat.
 Following the confrontation in San Francisco, Aricame lacked clarity as to what he should do next.
-One of his friends in the art world had recommended psilocybin mushrooms, which he claimed would provide him with a whole new perspective on life and the universe and could even help guide him toward his next direction.
+One of his friends in the art world had recommended psilocybin mushrooms, which he claimed would provide him with a whole new perspective on life and the universe, and maybe even direct him down a new path.
 Alone at home one evening, Aricame bit off the cap of his first mushroom and watched in awed wonder as the fat white stem began to mold over the bite mark in maritime shades of green and blue.
 He shoved the stem in his mouth and devoured two more full mushrooms.
-He then got comfortable next to a table lamp, as he had virtually every night since Manlius, and began studying his piece of the Victor Strife board.
+He then got comfortable next to a table lamp, as he had virtually every night since Manlius, and began studying his piece of the Victor Strife Board.

 We beings, well-meaning, thinking and feeling

 You’re not wrong to advance your goal